Yixian-ch/smell_emotion_classifier/README.md

 ```

 1. **Web Crawling**: Extract data from Odeuropa API
-2. **Filtering**: Keep only documents with specific target emotions
+2. **Filtering & Formatting**: Keep only documents with target emotions and concatenate filtered articles into emotion specific rows for augmented documents.
-3. **Conversion**: Transform JSON files to CSV format for each emotion
 4. **Concatenation**: Combine all emotion CSVs into a single dataset
 5. **Preprocessing**: Handle OCR noise, stopwords, and feature reduction
 6. **Model Training**: Implement stacking ensemble with base classifiers